Ladan Zarabadi

 Biography

-Ladan Zarabadi (she/her/hers) received her M.A. in Women’s, Gender, and Sexuality Studies (WGSS) and her Ph.D. in Architecture from University of Cincinnati (UC).
-Her interdisciplinary research projects highlight the influence of patriarchal systems (and feminist activism as a response) on shaping urban public spaces and built environments.
-In her architectural doctoral dissertation, she examined how institutionalized Islamic patriarchy and Iranian feminist movements (in response to that patriarchy) influence production of space and change the perception/experience of the city under the Islamic Republic.
+Ladan Zarabadi (she/her/hers) received her M.A. in Women’s, Gender, and Sexuality Studies (WGSS) and her Ph.D. in Architecture (History, Theory, Criticism) from the University of Cincinnati (UC).
+Her interdisciplinary research examined the influence of patriarchal systems on the shaping of urban public spaces.
+In her architectural doctoral research, she analyzed how an institutionalized patriarchy under the Islamic Republic was embodied in urban environments in Iran and how this embodiment led to the emergence of street protest-performances and feminist movements that transformed the perception and experience of these cities.

 Research Interests